vanflad/STAT545-hw-fladmark-vanessa/Homework 10/Homework_10.md

 ```

 Okay, now into the good stuff of the assignment, the preliminary results!
 We see from the episode titles that Charlie, Mac, Dennis and Dee are the four main characters with Mac appearing to be the favourite (the actors who play Mac and Dennis are also writers on the show), "other" recurring characters play an important role, Frank (the patriarch of this misfit group, played by Danny Devito) has very few dedicated episodes and the episodes mainly focus on "The Gang" as an ensemble.

+Troubleshooting note: In the above code, I learned how to use [str_detect with multiple entries](https://stackoverflow.com/questions/35962426/multiple-strings-with-str-detect-r) by combining with `paste` and the "or" symbol `|`

 ``` r
 charplot <- gather(chartable, "Characters", "NumEpisodes")